prostoCoder123/TaskManager/README.md

     "dueDate": "2025-06-30T19:25:43.511Z"
 }
 ```
-Note that you can not create two tasks with the same names.
+Note that you can not create two tasks with the same titles.

 To update some properties of a task send PATCH request to https://localhost:7096/tasks with the body as shown below:
 ```